sergiusens/snappy-docs/build-snaps/python.md

 ## Further customisations

-Here are all the Python plugin-specific keywords
+Here are all the Python plugin-specific keywords:

 ```
 - requirements: